Vietnam.vn - Nền tảng quảng bá Việt Nam

 Security risks

-Risks in implementation and operation
+Risks in deployment and operation

-Difficult to upgrade and expand as needed
+Difficult to upgrade and expand as needed.

 Slow performance